-On April 25, 2021, all Edmonton Transit bus routes are changing as part of the ongoing efforts to modernize transit in our city.
+On April 25, 2021, all Edmonton Transit bus routes have changed as part of the ongoing efforts to modernize transit in our city.
 With ETS’ new transit network, buses will be more frequent, more direct and better connected.
 The new network features five different route types to meet different needs frequent, rapid (express), crosstown, local and community.

-New bus stop signs with an updated accessible design are being installed around the city now.
+New bus stop signs with an updated accessible design have been installed around the city.
 They include a new naming approach for bus routes so you can more easily find your way around.
 For example, School Special bus routes will all be numbered in the 600s.

-There will be 44 new School Special bus routes to take you to junior high school or senior high school.
-The path the routes follow and time schedules will likely be different than current School Special buses.
+There are 44 new School Special bus routes to take you to junior high school or senior high school.
+The path the routes follow and time schedules will likely be different than old School Special buses.
 In addition, many school trips will be provided by regular bus routes that have extra trips scheduled during the school year.
 You can see the routes for the new School Special bus routes and other regular buses on this interactive map.

 On-Demand Transit Service

-You might live in one of 37 neighbourhoods that will be served by flexible On-Demand Transit service starting April 25, rather than by regular bus routes.
+You might live in one of 37 neighbourhoods that are being served by flexible On-Demand Transit service, rather than by regular bus routes.
 There is no fixed route or schedule for On-Demand Transit shuttle buses.
 Instead, you can book a trip in real-time using an app, a website or a phone.
 More information is available at edmonton.ca/ondemandtransit.

-These are significant changes, so it’s important that you be prepared for when all routes switch over on April 25.
+These are significant changes, so it’s important that you be prepared for the new routes.
 Have you planned ahead?

 Guidelines for School Special bus routes are the same for all ETS service.